Application Deadlines and Requirements

 Applicants must have earned a baccalaureate degree from an accredited program and show evidence of excellent academic achievement and preparation for a rigorous graduate program.
 Our current students come from diverse academic backgrounds.
 Some enter the program with clinical or biomedical science backgrounds, others with more computational or statistical backgrounds.
 Admission to the MS in Digital Health Informatics (MS DHI) program is based on a holistic appraisal of your ability to successfully undertake master’s study and of your contributions to the discipline.

-Applications for the Fall 2021 semester is now available.
+Applications for Fall 2022 are now available.

 APPLY NOW - START YOUR APPLICATION